basm92/replication_packages/README.md

 - In each repository, aside from the Code used to create the Tables and Figures, there are also several auxiliary files used to shorten the Code.

 - To use this, either click on the Green "Code" button (upper right), and then on "Download ZIP", or alternatively, download and install git, and fork this repository.

+- Run the `replication_packages.Rproj` file to start up the R project.

+- Then, if you want to focus on a specific chapter, run `set_working_directory.R`, which will ask for a prompt and set the working directory appropriately for any of the chapters.
+	- Make sure to stay in the same R session.

+- Below is a .gif that demonstrates this for one particular table:

 - If you find any mistakes or typos, please contact me at:
 	- a.h.machielsen at uu dot nl